Aleksandra Izmailovich: Prison and exile in Soviet Russia

 Izmailovich was released during the February Revolution of 1917.
 She initially worked as a PSR propagandist in the Chernihiv Governorate, before moving to Petrograd, where she took part in the October Revolution.
 Izamilovich unsuccessfully ran in the 1917 Russian Constituent Assembly election on the electoral list of the Left Socialist-Revolutionaries (Left SRs) in Petrograd.
 In November 1917, she was elected to the Left SR central committee; and in December 1917, she became a member of the All-Russian Central Executive Committee (VTsIK).
 On 9 December, she was appointed to the Council of People's Commissars (CPC) as commissar for public property, but she never took her post and instead continued her work in the VTsIK.
+From this position, she expressed sympathy for the situation of the Turkestan Autonomy, which had fallen to Soviet influence; she and her fellow Left SRs would be the only supporters of Turkestan Autonomy in the Soviet government.
 From April to May 1918, she headed the Organisational and Propaganda Department of the VTsIK.
 By the Fifth All-Russian Congress of Soviets in June 1918, the Left SRs had been forced out of the government by the Bolsheviks; Izmailovich quipped that "the Left SRs failed to consider the Bolsheviks' capacity to work miracles".

 Izmailovich was free for only 16 months before being arrested again by the new post-revolutionary authorities.
 After the Left SR uprising, on 6 July 1918, Izmailovich and Spiridonova were arrested and imprisoned in the Kremlin.
 Izmailovich wrote that the conditions of the former Tsarist prisons remained largely the same under the Soviet Republic, except that they had become dirtier.
 Izmailovich was arrested again in Minsk in January 1919, but released shortly afterwards.
-She was later held in Butyrki prison from October 1919 to September 1921.
+She was later held in Butyrka prison from October 1919 to September 1921.
 She and Spiridonova were then either imprisoned or kept under house arrest or internally exiled for the rest of their lives.
 Spiridonova wrote to Izmailovich that she believed their treatment in the Bolshevik prisons was intended to slowly kill them.